Keurig Says Prime? 5 Causes and Easy Fixes

 This post may contain affiliate links.
 Please read my disclosure for more info.

-Don’t worry; I’ll quickly walk you through what that Keurig prime message means and how to prime a Keurig coffee maker.
+No stress!
+I’ll show you what the Keurig prime message is and how to easily prime your Keurig coffee maker.

 Why does my Keurig say prime?